kanbanyte/sepa/sqap/sqap.md

 For the use case generation, we need to identify the various scenarios in which the robot will operate and the interactions with the system.

 The use cases will:
 * include details about the inputs, outputs, and actions of the system.
 * be generated based on the requirements and will help in validating the system's functionality.
 * also help in identifying any potential issues or edge cases that need to be addressed during the development process.

-We will need to define our input domain in odrer to generate valid test cases.
-For our software solution this is all possible positions of chips, covers, batteries and trays.
+We will need to define our input domain in order to generate valid test cases.
+For our software solution, this is all possible positions of chips, covers, batteries and trays.

-Our system would be considered as untestable program because the output cannot be verified meaning it doesn't have a test oracle.
-A test orcacle is a procedure which the outputs of a system can be verified against.
+Our system would be considered as an untestable program because the output cannot be verified, meaning it doesn't have a test oracle.
+A test oracle is a procedure in which the outputs of a system can be verified against.
 This means we will have to use metamorphic testing.

 Metamorphic testing is defined by the following process:
 * Defining an initial test case
-* Identifing properties of the problem (metamorphic relations)
+* Identifying properties of the problem and metamorphic relations (MR)
-* Creating follow-up test cases from the intial test case using the metamorphic relations
+* Creating follow-up test cases from the initial test case using previously developed MRs
-* Verifying the metamorphic relations (MR) using the systems outputs.
+* Verifying the MRs using the systems outputs

-For this software solution, an example of a MR is that the position of a chip placed in the holding bracket is the same regardless if multiple or no chips are placed in the adjacent slots.
-Therefore the therortical output of the system should be that it can identify the chip given any arrangement of other chips.
+For this software solution,
+an example of a MR is that the position of a chip placed in the holding bracket is the same regardless of the number of chips placed in adjacent slots.
+Therefore, the theoretical output of the system should be that it can identify a specified chip irrespective of any arrangement of surrounding chips.

 ## Installation and User Documentation Generation